Skip to Content Top

 When parents divorce or separate, the question of child custody often arises.
 In California, child custody laws are governed by the state’s Family Code.
 The code provides a framework for courts to use when making child custody decisions.
 However, the ultimate goal of the court is to make a decision that is in the best interests of the child.

 California law recognizes both physical and legal custody, granting either sole or joint arrangements based on what promotes the child's welfare.
 Courts consider various factors like the emotional ties between child and parents, parental capabilities, and each parent's willingness to encourage a relationship with the other parent.
-Additionally, maintaining consistency in the child's education, community ties, and family interactions are prioritized.
-These considerations ensure the decision supports the child's overall well-being, allowing children to thrive in nurturing and supportive environments.

 Contact Kirk & Toberty online or call (949) 416-2215 today to schedule your consultation with our Irvine child custody lawyer and take the first step towards securing a stable and loving environment for your child.